 This is when & where most people give up.

 We quit before the probation period; we start looking for a new job; we spend more time on Facebook than at work.

 We start eating more cookies.
 Exercise is a chore.
 Why bother when you don’t see any tangible benefits?
 The benefits don’t see to be worth the effort.

-At this point most of us abandon our goals, and go back to things like they were before.
+At this point, most of us abandon our goals and go back to things like they were before.
 Some of us even set new goals to hide the wounds of failure from our previous attempts.
-Some of us go back to Stage 1 and start Uninformed Optimism stage all over again.
+Some of us go back to Stage 1 and start the Uninformed Optimism stage all over again.

-It is better to be positive than be in negative emotional stage, right?
+It is better to be positive than be in a negative emotional stage, right?

 What can we do?